jeremygoulet96/personal-website/_pages/about-me.md

 ---

 {:.loadAnimated}
 Hi!
 I’m Jérémy Goulet.
-I’m a french canadian living in Quebec City studying in a program called [Techniques d'intégration multimédia](http://timcsf.ca/public/){:.link}{:target="_blank"}.
+I’m a french canadian living in Quebec City currently studying to obtain my bachelor's degree in [product design](https://www.design.ulaval.ca/programmes/baccalaureat-design-produits.html){:.link}{:target="_blank"}.
+I also studied in a program called [Techniques d'intégration multimédia](http://timcsf.ca/){:.link}{:target="_blank"} in CÉGEP from 2014 to 2018.

 {:.loadAnimated}
 I like to design and reverse engineer designs to understands what went through the head of the designer.
 I also like to make websites and code.
-I am fluent in HTML, CSS (SASS), jQuery, Javascript, TypeScript, and SQL.
+I am fluent in HTML, CSS (SASS/SCSS), jQuery, Javascript, TypeScript, and SQL.
+I'm also learning Swift with Xcode.

 {:.loadAnimated}
-In summer of 2016, I interned as a Web developer and designer at [Spektrum Media](https://spektrummedia.com/){:.link}{:target="_blank"} in Quebec City, Canada.
+In summer of 2016, I interned as a Web developer and designer at [Spektrum Media](https://spektrummedia.com/en/){:.link}{:target="_blank"} in Quebec City, Canada.
+For my final internship in spring of 2018, I interned as a Web developer at [O2 Web](https://o2web.ca/en/){:.link}{:target="_blank"}.

 {:.loadAnimated}
 Also, in my free-time, I’ve made a few projects in the iOS jailbreak community.
 I am the designer of [ClassicFolders](http://cydia.saurik.com/package/org.coolstar.classicfolders2){:.link}{:target="_blank"}, [NCWeather](/work/#ncweather){:.link}, [BlurriedNCBackground](http://cydia.saurik.com/package/org.thebigboss.blurriedncbackground/){:.link}{:target="_blank"} and [Ventana](http://cydia.saurik.com/package/org.coolstar.ventana/){:.link}{:target="_blank"} to name a few.
 To see more of my portfolio, go to my [Work]({{ site.local[page.lang].work.url }}){:.link} page.